Refreshing the Code of Practice for Statistics – have your say

 Key goals

-Everyone producing or using statistics can benefit from understanding and applying the core principles of the Code: Trustworthiness, Quality and Value (TQV).
+Everyone producing or using data or statistics can benefit from understanding and applying the core principles of the Code: Trustworthiness, Quality and Value (TQV).

 In refreshing the Code our aim is to ensure the universality and content of the Code is clear to a wide range of audiences – producers of official statistics, other analysts within and beyond government, users of statistics and other stakeholders with an interest in statistics, as well as members of the public and OSR itself, as the statistics regulator.